mbxelle/mbxelle/README.md

 - 👋 Hi, I’m @mbxelle
-- 👀 I’m interested in cool coding projects and just learning things i'm interested in.
+- 👀 I’m interested in cool coding projects and learning interesting things.
-- 🌱 I’m currently learning data structures and algorithms.
 - 💞️ I’m looking to collaborate on anything.
 - 📫 How to reach me via my email mbxelle@gmail.com.